 The essential micronutrient, zinc, has plenty of roles in the body like helping with cell growth and metabolism and regulating hormone and immune functions.
-But low levels of zinc have also been implicated in the development of depression, as zinc is known to help to regulate neuronal functions, too.

 Where can I find zinc?

-Meat, fish, milk, cheeses, seeds, cooked dried beans, peas and lentils are all good sources of zinc, and are easy to get into your diet.
+Meat, fish, milk, cheeses, seeds, cooked dried beans, peas and lentils are all good sources of zinc and are easy to get into your diet.
 If you think you might not be getting enough in zinc your diet, zinc supplements can be a quick and easy way to increase your intake.